JoeCr117/MTG_Data_Viz_Preprocess/README.md

-# Magic The Gathering Tournament Data Perprocessing Project
+# Magic The Gathering Tournament Data Preprocessing Project

 ## By Joseph Crouson